tudelft3d/val3dity/docs/errors.rst

 103 -- NOT_CLOSED
 -----------------
 *This applies only to GML rings, if OBJ/OFF used it's ignored*.
 The first and last points have to be identical (at the same location).
-This is verified after the points have been merged with the snap_tolerance (default is 0.001unit).
+This is verified after the points have been merged with the :ref:`snap_tol` option (default is 0.001unit).

 This ring is for instance invalid: